AI Meal Planner logo AI Meal Planner

 7 Day Meal Plan for Gastritis

-Seven days of bland, stomach-gentle meals designed to soothe inflammation.
+Bland, low-acid meals designed to soothe stomach inflammation and support healing.
 No spicy, acidic, or fried foods — just nourishing, anti-inflammatory options for digestive recovery.

 Sample 7-Day Gastritis Menu